-Subject to the rights of holders of any Preferred Stock, holders of common stock are entitled to receive dividends as may be declared from time to time by the Board.
-No cash dividends were declared or paid during the years ended December 31, 2021 and 2020, or at any other time through the date of these financial statements.
+Subject to the rights of holders of any preferred stock, holders of common stock are entitled to receive dividends as may be declared from time to time by the Board.
+No cash dividends were declared or paid during the years ended December 31, 2022 and 2021, nor at any other time through the date of these financial statements.